jpalardy/jpalardy.github.io/_posts/2016-03-16-why-learn-awk.markdown

 You shouldn't write anything complicated in AWK.
 That's a **feature** -- it limits what you're going to attempt with the language.
-You are not going to write a web server in AWK and you know it wouldn't be a good idea.
+You are not going to write a web server in AWK, and you know it wouldn't be a good idea.

 There's something refreshing about knowing that you're not going to import a library (let alone a framework), and worry about dependencies.

-You're writing an AWK script and you're going to focus on what AWK is good at.
+You're writing an AWK script, and you're going to focus on what AWK is good at.

 ### Language Features